f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Viewing Audit Logs
 ==================

-All configration and login / logout events are recorded in the systems audit logs.
+All configuration and login / logout events are recorded in the systems audit logs.
 Most audit events go to the **log/system/audit.log** location, while a few others such as CLI login failures are logged to **log/host/audit.log**.

 Viewing Audit Logs via F5OS CLI
 -------------------------------